-It's important to know about the different types of substance abuse treatment that might be recommended for your loved one.
+And before you decide on any single program, it's important to know about the different types of substance abuse treatment that might be recommended for addicted family members.
 If he or she has any questions about the options, you will be able to tell them.
 Plus, it's good to have that information for yourself as well.

 Whether your loved one has made the decision to get treatment or not, it's important for you to consider getting help for yourself.
 You have been through so much because of the addiction, and the struggle isn't over, even if your family member is in rehab.
-It can help you to talk with a counselor who specializes in helping addicts' families.
-It may also benefit you to consider going to a support group called Al-Anon.
-This organization has groups all over the country, and they offer help and encouragement to family members of those with addictions.
+It can help you to talk with a counselor who specializes in helping the families of addicts.
+It may also benefit you to consider going to support groups like Al-Anon and Nar-Anon.
+These organizations have groups all over the country, and they offer help and encouragement to family members of those with addictions.

 Regardless of how difficult the road has been or will get, the most important thing you can do is to take care of yourself.